 It is amazing.
 They just said no one was trying to kill Christ.
 They said Jesus was crazy for saying they were trying to kill Him.
 But following right on the heels of that claim.
 Some of the people ask, “Isn’t this the guy they want to kill?”
 It was general knowledge the Jewish leadership wanted to kill Christ.

-Christ was here speaking in the open, in the temple.
+Christ was speaking in the open, in the temple.
 And the rulers said nothing.
 The leadership’s inaction led some to believe the leadership believed Jesus was the Christ.
 They failed to take into account the providence of God.
 It was not the time for Christ to die.

 The ruler’s objection provided a convenient justification for unbelief.
 In our sinfulness, we contrive all kinds of impediments to accepting the Gospel.
-But now, too many, the rulers appeared to remove their objection.
+But now, too many, of the rulers appeared to remove their objections.
 This removed that obstacle to faith.
 So men created new reasons for unbelief.
 They believed the origin of Christ would be unknown.
-But the Micah points out where Christ would be born (Micah 5:2).
+But Micah points out where Christ would be born (Micah 5:2).
 God promised the Redeemer would be of the seed of David.
 Plus this is an office God claimed for Himself.
-So, the Christ must be God in flesh.
+So, the Christ must be God in the flesh.

-They crowd knew where Christ came from, Bethlehem.
+The crowd knew where Christ came from, Bethlehem.
 He was flesh and blood.
 He was a man.
 He was in the line of David.
 Jesus pointed that out.
 “You know me and you know where I come from.”
-Their false understanding the prophets led them away from the Christ.
+Their false understanding of the prophets led them away from the Christ.
 We are often guilty of the same thing.
 We substitute what we think the scriptures say for what the scriptures say.
 It is easier than studying and learning the scriptures.

 Christ tells the crowd that He was sent.
 And the One who sent Him is true.
 Jesus calls God “true” in the same sense Paul calls God “faithful.”
 (2 Timothy 2:13)